-Retouch Brush: Use the Retouch Brush to remove small imperfections like dust.
+Retouch Brush: Use the Retouch Brush to remove small imperfections like dust or blemishes.

-You can retouch small imperfections on a layer using the Retouch Brush.
 Just dab the retouch brush on spots like acne, dust spots, power lines, etc. It looks at the neighboring areas and fills in the brush with similar color and texture.
 It is best to use the smallest brush size possible and to work by dabbing rather than making large brush strokes.
 If you dab with the Retouch Brush and don't like the results, use the undo command and try using a smaller brush or vary your brush stroke and try again.
+The Retouch Brush is perfect for retouching skin.

-You can control the Retouch Brush using the Tool Options Bar (see below).
+You can control the Retouch Brush using the Tool Options Bar:

 - Brush Size: This adjusts the overall size of the brush. - Brush Feather: This adjusts the hardness of the brush.
-It works best to use a feather larger than 50 to blend and look natural.
-Brush Opacity: This adjusts how strong the retouching is.
-Use 100% - Brush Opacity: This adjusts how strong the retouching is.
+It works best to use a feather larger than 50 to blend and look natural. - Brush Opacity: This adjusts how strong the retouching is.
 Use 100% to completely remove an imperfection.
 Use a lower opacity to soften them. - W: If you have a Wacom pressure sensitive tablet, you can adjust the size of the brush according to the pressure.
 Click on the "W" in the box to activate the Wacom sensitivity controls.